dibollinger/CookieBlock-Violation-Detection/README.md

 ## Credits

-This repository was created as part of the master thesis __"Analyzing Cookies Compliance with the GDPR"__, which can be found here:
+This repository was created as part of the master thesis __"Analyzing Cookies Compliance with the GDPR"__, which can be found at:

 https://www.research-collection.ethz.ch/handle/20.500.11850/477333

-as well as the paper "Automating Cookie Consent and GDPR Violation Detection", which can be found at:
+as well as the paper __"Automating Cookie Consent and GDPR Violation Detection"__, which can be found at:

 https://karelkubicek.github.io/post/cookieblock.html